bobanetwork/boba_legacy/boba_documentation/developer/network-parameters.md

 ---
-description: A collection of links to get started on Boba
+description: A collection of links and addresses to get started on Boba
 ---

 # Rinkeby Links

+## Rinkeby Addresses

+For **primary network contracts and addresses** see [packages/contracts/deployments/rinkeby/README.md](../../packages/contracts/deployments/rinkeby/README.md)

+For **secondary addresses**, such as L2 Tokens, Messengers, and the DAO, please see [the Rinkeby address registration dump](../../packages/boba/register/addresses/addressesRinkeby_0x93A96D6A5beb1F661cf052722A1424CDDA3e9418.json).

 ## Rinkeby Links and Endpoints